Qytera-Gmbh/cypress-xray-plugin/README.md

 ```

-## Usage
+## Configuration

-To use this plugin, you need to add Xray authentication to your environment variables, e.g. the client ID and the client secret when using a cloud based Jira instance.
+To use this plugin, you need to add Xray authentication to your environment variables, e.g. a client ID and a client secret when using a cloud based Jira instance.

 To avoid adding your secrets to system environment variables, simply pass them to Cypress as a comma-separated list in the command line: